PRAYERS FOR HEALING

 – Ruth Burgess and Kathy Galloway, ‘Praying for the Dawn: a resource book for the ministry of healing’

-Through our Prayer Circle we offer this ministry to ourselves and the wider world.
-Tuesday evening worship at Iona Abbey focuses on a Service of Prayers for Healing, including the laying on of hands, at which prayers are offered for people or situations requested.
-These requests can be left in the South Aisle chapel in Iona Abbey, in St Oran’s Chapel in the Relig Oran, or sent to the Sacristan
+Through our Prayer Circle we offer this ministry to the wider world as well as to ourselves.
+In Iona Abbey, every Tuesday evening’s service is one of Prayers for Healing.
+Prayers are offered for people or situations requested by visitors as well as Abbey guests.
+There is also the opportunity to hold a candle in a holder and be prayed for.
+Prayer requests can be left in the South Aisle chapel in Iona Abbey, in St Oran’s Chapel in the Relig Oran, or sent to the Sacristan

 ‘The healing ministry is first and foremost about justice and peace – about the healing of the nations.
 But intertwined with that divine imperative is the healing of the individual, the healing of memory, of broken relationships….
 The healing of broken minds and bodies is seen as a God-given task for Christ’s disciples in every age.’